PhilipYip1988/python-tutorials/001_install/readme.md

 Once Python is installed, it can be used with the Mambaforge Prompt/Terminal, a text editor and a file explorer.
 These three components are typically inbuilt into the Operating System.
 These three components also form the basis of a Python Integrated Development Environment often abbreviated as an IDE.

 Python has numerous IDEs.
-This guide will configure four of common IDEs and outline their features:
+This guide will configure four common IDEs, that are good for begineers and outline their features:

 * IDLE
 * Spyder